Homelessness: A growing problem

 There is also the problem of counting people living in cars, campgrounds, under bridges or freeway overpasses, in rural areas, or simply squeezing in between shrubs and building walls for the evening.
 As Y.L.
 Wong pointed out in “Understanding Homelessness,” published by the Fannie May Foundation of Washington, D.C., “For most people, homelessness is neither a short-term nor a long-term pattern.
 Rather, it is part of an ongoing pattern of residential instability.”
+Identifying the homeless

 Between the Great Depression of the 1930s and about 1960, the homeless were primarily single men who lived alone and survived from day to day with wages from temporary labor or, if they were old enough, small incomes from Social Security or pensions.
 Many suffered from physical or mental disabilities, often exacerbated by substance or alcohol abuse.
 They were the stereotypical “hoboes” of legends and folk songs.